Briefing of the procedure

 - You are requested to produce a fresh sample of semen on the day of freezing.

 - The sample is then tested for sperm count and motility.

 - The semen is washed.
 The cryoprotectant is added to semen.
 It controls the damage to the cell in freezing and thawing.

 - The sample semen is then stored in the vials.

-- The vials are placed in liquid nitrogen at a temperature of ‒196°C.
+- The vials are named with your full name and date of freezing which are placed in liquid nitrogen at a temperature of ‒196°C.

 - Helps in retaining the chances of fathering a child whenever needed.